holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_shell_basics/lesson_plan.md

     - What are the themes of the class?
 - Kicking off multi-week "boot camp" to get everyone up to speed
     - Interns at AWS I've seen
+    - Going to keep doing some python on the side so skills do atrophy
 - Today going to learn shell
     - Who has used shell before?
     - What can you do?